Campus of Stony Brook University: Charles B. Wang Center

 The Charles B. Wang Center is an Asian cultural center which opened in 2002 following a $52 million donation from New York Islanders owner and Computer Associates CEO Charles Wang, which at the time was the largest private donation to any school in the State University of New York system.
 It was designed by architect P.H.
 Tuan, who created the center for live performances, films, lectures, seminars, exhibits and other activities.
 The center hosts numerous art exhibits and cultural events.
 The center is 120,000 square feet and houses a theater, teleconferencing and lecture halls, galleries, a chapel, multi-use space and pools, gardens, atriums and courtyards for casual gatherings.
 The building is made of brick and white translucent glass panels designed to symbolize rice paper, which were used for windows in ancient Asian architecture.
 An 80-foot octagonal tower protruding from the center of the building's roof, which contains 20 roof lights and 56 layers of steel, was designed after an abstract pagoda.
 In the center's outdoor gardens, an arched bridge with steps is reminiscent of Shanghai temples.
 The Wang Center is also home to Jasmine, an East Asian food court, as well as Jasmine Market, a 550-square foot mini grocery store that sells international products.

 Jacob K. Javits Lecture Center

 The Jacob K. Javits Lecture Center is one of the main lecture halls on Stony Brook's campus.
 It opened in 1969 and was named after New York senator Jacob Javits in 1984 "in honor of Senator Javits’ many contributions to education and Stony Brook University" at the suggestion of a student editor at Stony Brook's newspaper The Statesman.
 The Javits Center is located south of the Academic Mall and contains Javits 100, which is the largest lecture hall on campus, seating 570 people with an additional balcony.
 The Javits Center also has two 218-seat lecture halls and four 103-seat lecture halls.

+The building notably has zero right angles aside from the doors.
+It underwent a significant $38 million renovation from 2021 to 2023 to modernize the building up to current mechanical, electrical, plumbing and ADA requirements.